littlezaide/BurntcoatHead/matrix/2_highest_tides.md

 Highest Tides
 -------------

-This is the cube structure which gives people a sense of scale of just how much water enters and leaves the Bay of Fundy twice daily.
+structure: the large cube which people can walk through, giving them a sense of scale of just how much water enters and leaves the Bay of Fundy twice daily.

 ## just how much water are we talking about?